RabbitCaesar/Algorithms-Implementations-Closest-Pairs/README.md

        - Recursively finds the smallest distances in both subarrays;

-       - Take the minimum of two smallest distances;
+       - Takes the minimum of two smallest distances;

-       - Create an array strip[] that stores all points which are at most d distance away from the middle line dividing the two sets;
+       - Creates an array strip[] that stores all points which are at most d distance away from the middle line dividing the two sets;

-       - Find the smallest distance in strip[];
+       - Finds the smallest distance in strip[];

-       - Find the points with the closest distance.
+       - Finds the points with the closest distance.

 ---------------------------------------------------------------------------------------------------------------------------